PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-13 18:03:51
+Last updated: 2024-04-13 18:04:24
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: Watch a sunrise at least once a day. - Phil Dunphy